 The 28th United Nations Climate Change Conference, or Conference of the Parties (COP28), will be held in Dubai for the next two weeks.
 As in previous years, and despite the current war in our region, we are sending a delegation to represent the Arava Institute.
-Our participants will be Director of International Development Dr. David Lehrer, Center for Transboundary Water Management Assistant Director Fareed Mahameed, Environmental Diplomacy Intern Angelina Heil, and myself.
+Our participants will be Director of International Development Dr. David Lehrer, Center for Transboundary Water Management Assistant Director Fareed Mahameed, our Environmental Diplomacy intern, and myself.

 This year’s COP is unique because it will emphasize the peace element of environmental work, and the role of the environment in building bridges.
 In addition, there are high expectations following last year’s conference, during which a lot of promises were made to finance developing countries to cope with climate change adaptation and mitigation; this year’s decisions on implementation of these promises will shape how the developing world will be able to deal with climate change in the coming years.
 For the Arava Institute specifically, the location of COP28 in a Gulf country also holds great potential for academic and scientific partnerships, especially because of the United Arab Emirate’s impressive involvement in climate actions.